AdrienSandray/brobot/README.md

 # brobot
-chat bot twitch on brocuplive
+chat bot twitch on brocuplive with twitch api using tmi.js and esm

-tokens and channels are fake, the bot won't work until you update them with actual ones.
+tokens are fake, the bot won't work until you update them with actual ones.